In the War

 Very little is known about spraying that may have been done under the auspices of the U.S. CIA; nor is it known if there was any hand or helicopter spraying done on bases controlled by the U.S. or allied forces.
 For a very short time in 1968 Air America used one of its Porter aircraft to spray Agent Orange in central Laos.
 Technical issues with the spray nozzles made this impractical, however.

 In 2019, the U.S. Department of Defense released a list of where herbicides were used outside of Vietnam.
 It states that Agent Orange was stored and loaded onto planes at Udorn Air base in Thailand between October 1968 and September 1969 and used for “missions flown in northern Laos.”
-Only three spraying missions, which were conducted over an area approximately 60 miles northeast of Vientiane, the capitol city of Laos, in September 1969, show up on the HERBS database.
+What shows up on the HERBS database are three spraying missions, which were conducted over an area approximately 60 miles northeast of Vientiane, the capitol city of Laos, in September 1969.

 The complete account of the use of herbicides in Laos has yet to surface, though a survey conducted by War Legacies Project to determine the impact of aerial spraying of herbicides in Laos is underway.